slune-org/intl-ts/README.md

 # intl-ts - Typesafe internationalization library

 intl-ts is an i18n (internationlization) library for TypeScript.
-The package is compiled in ES5 and so can also be used by JavaScript applications.
+The package is compiled in ES2015 and so can also be used by JavaScript applications, but may require a Babel translation to be used with browsers.
 Its main features are:

 * Type safe: using a wrong message name or the wrong type for the parameters will be checked at compile time.
 If your IDE allow it, you may even have completion for message names.
 * Immutable: except for JavaScript representation of the `LanguageMap` (because of lazy initialization) object states will never change.
 New object is created when calling `LanguageMap.merge` or `Intl.$withPreferences`.
 Good for most state-aware framework, like React/Redux.